← Back to Research

 Online registration of sale agreements now mandatory

 From October 2025, all Agreements to Sell (ATS) for RERA-registered projects in Telangana must be registered online through the TSRERA e-filing portal within 30 days of execution.
 Paper-only agreements are no longer valid for RERA disputes.
-This creates a tamper-proof digital record of all sale terms, protecting both buyers and developers.
-Buyers should ensure their ATS has been uploaded and a digital receipt received.

 Sep 2025Agent Compliance